-7 Arrangements for the examination
+Arrangements for the examination 7

-- (a) Quiet conditions: Centres should ensure well in advance of the Speaking examination that a suitably quiet room will be available.
-Rooms which are too close to a playground, recreation room or noisy classroom are to be avoided.
+- www.PapaCambridge.com (a) Quiet conditions: Centres should ensure well in advance of the Speaking examination a suitably quiet room will be available.
+Rooms which are too close to a playground, recre room or noisy classroom are to be avoided.
 It is essential to exclude unnecessary background noise, e.g. lawn-mowers, phones.
 Notices must be displayed to prevent interruptions from people entering the room unaware that an examination is in progress. - (b) Invigilation: examination conditions must prevail in the area where the Speaking examination takes place, including the space set aside for a candidate to study the role play situations.
 Adequate supervision must be provided to ensure that each candidate can study alone and in silence and that candidates leaving the interview room do not communicate with those waiting to enter.
 Candidates are not allowed to bring any notes for use during their preparation time.
-Nor are they allowed to make notes.

-www.papaCambridge.com (c) The examination room: Centres should ensure that a suitably-sized, e.g. not will be available.
+Nor are they allowed to make notes. - (c) The examination room: Centres should ensure that a suitably-sized, e.g. not too big, room will be available.
 Candidates must be examined singly.
-No other person should during the examination with the exception of another teacher/Examiner or an Office CIE.
-In those cases where it is necessary for a second teacher/Examiner to be present of the Speaking examination, only one teacher/Examiner must conduct each examination.
+No other person should be present during the examination with the exception of another teacher/Examiner or an Officer from CIE.
+In those cases where it is necessary for a second teacher/Examiner to be present during the Speaking examination, only one teacher/Examiner must conduct each examination.